gameshowstudio/gameshowstudio.github.io/press/index.md

 Because there is always a set of active round rules, when a player buzzes in, the only action necessary from the host is to tap whether the player answered correctly or incorrectly.
 The score will automatically be updated based on the host’s choice, meaning that the host can concentrate on running an exciting game without worrying about the math.
 The host also has the option to clear the buzzers without adjusting the score to quickly remedy inadvertent taps from overzealous players.

-It is quick and easy to make scoring corrections any time during the game.
-To do so on iPad, tap the team header that shows the score.
-On iPhone, tap anywhere on the cell that lists the team members and the score.
-New in version 2.0, there are buttons with quick score updates, so that a team's score can be adjusted based on the current round's "Points for Correct" and "Points for Incorrect" values.
+It is quick and easy to make scoring corrections any time during the game by tapping on any team's score.
+A host can quickly type in any score, or use the Quick Update buttons, which adjust the team's score based on the current round's "Points for Correct" and "Points for Incorrect" values.

 ![scoring correction screen](/images/v2-0-0/scoring-correction.png){:width="220px"}